Problems with Body Odor?

 The Mayo Clinic has some excellent information on sweating and body odor and it may be helpful to read in more depth if body odor is an issue for you.

 In general, detoxing is a good idea when excess or unpleasant odor happens, provided you are otherwise fairly healthy.
 When kidney disease or liver disease are suspected, it's always best to check with your doctor before detoxing as the detoxification process can stress both organs.
+If your bowel movements are very odourous, it is usually an indication of internal congestion and/or toxicity.
+Healthy bowel movements do not have an overwhelming odour.

 Health Disclaimer: This information on naturally controlling body odor is not presented as replacement for any necessary medical evaluation.
 Kidney and liver disease, and some of the other causes of offensive body odor, can be life-threatening.
 Be wise with your health.